microsoft/vscode-arduino/README.md

 }
 ```

+### Throttling (refresh rate)

+This Plotter is not working in real time.
+It's built using library [https://www.highcharts.com/](https://www.highcharts.com/) for creating interactive charts that's not superfast.

+Plotter accumulates data and flushes it to the chart with some periodicity that we will call `throttling` or `refresh rate`.
+By default it's 100ms, but you can change it as you want.
+This value was chosen empirically, lower values ​​can lead to noticable lags.

+### Override log format

-Or you can override default regex to specify your own format, but the order will be remain the same: time, variable name, variable value.
+You can override default regex to specify your own format, but the order will be remain the same: time, variable name, variable value.

 ```json
 {